dapowan/UniHARMobile/README.md

 # UniHARMobile
-This repo is the mobile implementation of [UniHAR](https://dapowan.github.io/wands_unihar/) framework, which is an universal human activity recogntition framework.
+This repo includes the source codes of an Android application, which is the mobile implementation of [UniHAR](https://dapowan.github.io/wands_unihar/) framework.